-Urine Cytology for Malignant Cells Test
+Urine Cytology Malignant Cells (Urine Cyto) Test

-Urine Cytology for Malignant Cells Test
+About Urine Cytology for Malignant Cells Test

 The Urine Cytology Test for Malignant Cells is a non-invasive laboratory test used to detect abnormal or cancerous cells in urine.
 This test is primarily utilized for diagnosing bladder cancer, urothelial carcinoma, and other urinary tract malignancies.
 It is also useful for monitoring patients with a history of bladder cancer for recurrence.